 The Executive Vice President for Academic Affairs and Provost (Terri Bonebright) is responsible for personnel, programs, and offices in academic affairs and coordinates with other areas of the college to promote a strong educational experience for students and a good working environment for faculty and staff.
-To accomplish this, the Provost works with the faculty and its committees in formulating, recommending and implementing educational policies and programs.
+To accomplish this, the Provost works with the Faculty and its committees in formulating, recommending and implementing educational policies and programs.
 With the advice of the Area Chairs and Department Chairs, the Provost makes recommendations to the President about personnel issues, such as hiring new faculty and evaluating faculty for promotion and tenure.
-The Provost supervises the Registrar’s Office, all academic departments, Bailey Library, the Office of Advising and Academic Success, the Office of Career Services, the Odyssey Office, and other programs and offices under academic affairs.
+The Provost supervises the Registrar’s Office, all academic departments, Bailey Library, the Office of Advising and Academic Success, the Office of Career Services, the Odyssey Office, the Windgate Museum, the Office of Assessment, and other programs and offices under academic affairs.

 The Executive Vice President and Chief Financial Officer (Tom Siebenmorgen) is responsible for the financial affairs of the College.
 The CFO has direct responsibility for the permanent funds of the College and is the chief fiscal officer.
 The CFO supervises the financial operations of the College and requires such accounting of receipts and disbursements as will guarantee honest and efficient management of all funds.
-The Business and Finance Office is responsible for the purchase of equipment, supplies, and materials.
 The CFO supervises the maintenance of financial records and makes reports to the President, to officers, and to Committees of the Board as needed.
-The CFO also supervises the operations of the College’s offices of Physical Plant, Dining Services, Public Safety and the Business Office.
+The CFO also supervises the operations of the College’s offices of Physical Plant, Dining Services, and the Business Office.
 The CFO also coordinates the relationship with the bookstore vendor.

 the College’s informational and instructional technology division, Technology